Mariano Baino

 Mariano Baino (born March 17, 1967) is a visual artist, film director, screenwriter, and editor, mainly working in the horror genre.
 Mariano Baino has been honoured with a rare “Extraordinary Ability Green Card” by the US Government for his talent as a film director and currently resides in New York.

 He has been hailed as “one of the great torch-bearers for expressionistic genre cinema” by Montreal's Fantasia Film Festival. where his film Dark Waters received the Prix Du Public.
 He's also the recipient of the Vincent Price Award for Outstanding Contribution to Fantastic Cinema.
 He's been called "someone with a vivid and savage imagination that Bram Stoker would envy" by British newspaper The Daily Star, and "an unholy hybrid of Bergman and Argento" by Film Review.
 His work has been compared to Bergman's for its somber atmosphere and depth of religious meditation.

-Biography
+Career

 Born in Naples, Italy, he started shooting short films at an early age and, at 18, started working as a production assistant in shows for Italian television.

+Director

 A year later he moved to London, England, where in 1990 he wrote and directed the short film Caruncula.
 Novelist Ramsey Campbell called Caruncula "Not only a fine tribute to the Italian horror masters, but a small masterpiece of sustained perversity in its own right."